- Homework Center

 (Ret.)
 Director, Su Chesterman

-(Ret.)
-Director of the Art Literacy Program, artist, volunteer, teacher, and member of the Friends of the Andy Ausonio Library.
-Su was the instructor for the Art Literacy Program.
+Artist, volunteer, teacher, and member of the Friends of the Andy Ausonio Library, Su Chesterman served as the Art Instructor for the Art Literacy Program over several years.

 (Late) Founder of the Art Literacy Program, Virginia “Ginny” Baillie-Suzuki (1947 – 2011).
 Graduated from University of Pennsylvania, Penn State University, Tulane University and Pepperdine for graduate degrees.
 Ginny taught nursing in Japan, Scotland, England, and Germany.
 Monterey Herald staff writer Mr. Stephen Tung, authored the article about why Ginny started the Art Literacy Program titled, “Cancer diagnosis prompts woman to start youth art program.”
 Article.